top of page

 Functional Horse Training is built on a clear framework guided by a set of basic principles:

-• Management comes first.
-There where the horse spends most of his time, we can gain the most benefit.
-Training is only a small part of the picture.
-Without appropriate housing, dynamic environment, social contact, hoof care, nutrition, dental care etc., training effects will be limited.
+• Management first: There where the horse spends most of his time, we can gain the most benefit.

-• We aim for flow of movement: a fluid locomotion cycle with elastic force transfer and healthy communication between front and hind.
+• Flow of Movement: a fluid locomotion cycle with elastic force transfer

 Schermafbeelding 2023-03-20 om 16.33.48.png